 This report focuses primarily on the last question.
 As organizations rely on leaders at all levels to execute strategy and manage the day-to-day business, they also task them with innovation – sometimes as a core part of their job, most often in addition to their many other duties.
 To explore the challenges and best practices for leading innovation, we reviewed multiple BlessingWhite workplace studies, analyzed leadership assessment data from a wide range of clients, spoke with experts, and conducted interviews with line and HR leaders from a diverse mix of industries.

-This report summarizes common barriers to innovation, innovation pitfalls and presents best practices for shaping and sustaining an organizational culture that encourages innovative thinking and fostering innovation.
+This report summarizes common barriers to business innovation, innovation pitfalls and presents best practices for shaping and sustaining an organizational culture that encourages innovative thinking and fostering innovation.
 It also details 5 steps individual leaders can take to remove innovation barriers to encourage the creativity & risk-taking required to deliver the specific business innovation that drives commercial success:

 1 —Align their teams.

 3 —Coach the right behaviors for employee innovation.